Introduction

 There are many ways in which you can create a filter in Displayr.
 In some more complex scenarios creating a filter may require basic coding.
+You must do this if you want your filter to incorporate some sort of calculation across respondents or comparison of responses within each respondent.
 This article describes how to use simple R code to create a filter based on a single-response question.

 Requirements